nvsdm136/AWS-S2SVPN-Router/README.md

 * -v  VGW ID    ex. vgw-1234567890abcdefg

-note if you specify both TGW and VGW the TGW will take precidence.
+note if you specify both TGW and VGW the TGW will take precedence.